This is an updated post.

 Meditation is the practice of turning one’s attention to a single point of reference.
 It can involve focusing on the breath, on bodily sensations, or on a word or phrase, known as a mantra.
 In other words, meditation means pivoting away from distracting thoughts and focusing on the present moment.
 Meditating is deceptively simple.

 Most people mistakenly interpret meditation being used by a specific religion or belief.
 As I see it, all kinds of religion utilize meditation by connecting to their inner self and/or connecting with a higher being.
-I have my own belief that a supreme being exists and whatever religion we follow (if we have), we must be living up on what we really preach.
-Thus, I think God would want me to take care of myself (because that’s the only thing I have when everything’s gone) and I guess I could acquire that in many ways including meditation.
+I have my own belief that something supreme exists and whatever religion we follow (if we have), we must be living up on what we really preach.
+Thus, I think, whatever being we believe in, or even none, it would involve taking care of yourself (because that’s the only thing we have when everything’s gone) and I guess you could acquire that in many ways including meditation.
 Once again, take note, you don’t have to belong in a specific religion just to practice this.

 How Meditation Helped Me: Top 5 Benefits

-Now, let me share you how faithful meditation affected me (even I just started recently)!
+Now, let me share you how focused meditation affected me (even I just started recently)!

 1. Get ready for a night of wonderful sleep!

 Before I sleep at night, I can’t help it sometimes to use my phone.
 However, since it is definitely hard to avoid that, I used my phone in a better way.
 I downloaded the application Calm (available in AppStore and Google Play) and got the Pro version.
 I had been using this for sometime already by listening to the fireplace sound since it helped me sleep fast.
 However, you can get access there from a list of stories, or meditation guides (when you don’t know where to start).
 Remember those times when someone tell you a bedtime story and you fall asleep?
-For me, it is a way of meditating.
-It enhances your imagination and soon enough you’ll know, you’re off to dreamland.
+That’s how guided meditations sound like for me.
+It instructs you on what to focus on.
+And don’t worry if you don’t have that 100% focus yet, it is something that could be practiced.

 2. You can build your focus.